-Supreme Court asks Centre if new law on bail is under consideration
+Supreme Court asks Centre if new law to speed up bail is under consideration

+The top court in 2022 advised that decisions on bail petitions should be taken within two weeks, except in cases where the law provides otherwise.

 The Supreme Court has asked the Union government if it is considering introducing a new bail law in accordance with the court’s 2022 judgement, Live Law reported on Friday.

+In its 2022 judgement, the Supreme Court asked the Centre to consider a new law for bail and said that courts should decide on bail petitions within two weeks, except in cases where the law provides otherwise, according to Bar and Bench.

-A bench comprising Justices MM Sundresh and SVN Bhatti also asked the Centre to inform the top court if any assessment has been done to ascertain the requirement for special courts (Central Bureau of Investigation) in districts where the volume of pending cases is high.
+During a hearing earlier this month, a bench comprising Justices MM Sundresh and SVN Bhatti asked the Centre to inform the top court if any assessment has been done to ascertain the requirement for special courts (Central Bureau of Investigation) in districts where the volume of pending cases is high.

-In its 2022 judgement, the Supreme Court asked the Centre to consider a new law to streamline the release of the accused in criminal cases.

-The bench at the time, comprising Sundresh and Justice Sanjay Kishan Kaul, who has since retired, had said that there is a pressing need for introducing an Act specifically meant for granting bails, reported PTI.
+While hearing a matter related to the arrest of a man by the Central Bureau of Investigation, a bench comprising Sundresh and Justice Sanjay Kishan Kaul, who has since retired, said in July 2022 that there was a pressing need for introducing an Act specifically meant for granting bails, reported PTI.

 “Our belief is also for the reason that the Code of Criminal Procedure as it exists today is a continuation of the pre-independence one with its modifications,” the bench had said.
 “We hope and trust that the Government of India would look into the suggestion made in right earnest.”

-Referring to this, the top court in its judgement, released on Thursday, gave the Centre eight weeks to respond.

-While hearing a matter related to the arrest of a man by the Central Bureau of Investigation, the court in July 2022 noted that jails in the country are packed with undertrials and a majority of them may not even be required to be arrested.
+It also noted that jails in the country are packed with undertrials and a majority of them may not even be required to be arrested.

 The bench had observed that in the United Kingdom and many states in the United States, there are specific laws that lay down guidelines for arrests and grant of bail.
 There is a “pressing need” for a similar law in India, it said, to bring “uniformity and certainty” in the decision-making process of the court.